Skip to main content

 1. Initiation

-• Recognize the need for a new cryptographic system and gather requirements.
+• Identify the need for a cryptographic system

-• Focus on confidentiality, integrity, and availability based on information sensitivity.
+• Consider goals of confidentiality, integrity, and availability

 3. Implementation and Assessment